Paraxodon/TextRenderer3D/readme.md

 # TextRenderer3D Unity Package

-The TextRenderer3D package provides a convenient way to generate 3D text in Unity using a set of customizable models.
+The TextRenderer3D package provides a convenient way to generate 3D text in Unity using a set of .obj models.

 ## Features